ing-bank/baker/docs/documentation/recipe-dsl.md

 By default there is *no* limit on the number of times an Interaction may fire.

-Sometimes it is desireable to set a limit.
+Sometimes you may want to set a limit.

 For example, to ensure the goods are shipped only once.